 History of Solitaire has gone through many stages.
 The first indication of playing cards was in the 10th century in China.
 They achieved recognition in Italy and Spain in the 1370s, and a version of wood-block printing was emerged in Germany in early 15th century.

 Solitaire is often referred to patience in some countries like France, England and Poland, so card solitaire was considered to initiate from the 18th century in Baltic area of Europe.
 In this stage, the game of solitaire has many names.
 It is often called "Patience," especially in Britain.
 In France, the game is sometimes called "Success".
 Other languages, such as Danish, Norwegian and Polish often use the word "Kabal" or "Kabala" to describe these games.
-The first commercial Solitaire game for computer playing was Solitaire Royale in 1987, but the real breakthrough of the game was in 1988 when Microsoft added the game to Windows 3.0.
-Wes Chery is the person who initially developed this game, and the design of the cards is Susan Kare.

 Over the past 30 years, with the explosion of the Internet, Solitaire has been developed many more different variations: Klondike, Spider, Freecell, Pyramid, Forty Thieves, Scorpion, Yukon, Tripeaks, Emperor … There are more than 100 distinctly individual solitaire games, with that number reaching more than 1,000 when you consider minor variations.